intenus/sdks/packages/seal/SEAL.md

 - **Reuse the `SealClient` instance**: The client caches retrieved keys and fetches necessary onchain objects during initialization.
 Reusing it prevents redundant setup work.
 - **Reuse the `SessionKey`**: You can keep a session key active for a fixed duration to avoid prompting users multiple times.
 This also reuses previously fetched objects.
 - **Disable key server verification when not required**: Set `verifyKeyServers: false` unless you explicitly need to validate key server URLs.
 Skipping verification saves round-trip latency during initialization.
-- **Include fully specified objects in PTBs**:  When creating programmable transaction blocks, pass complete object references (with versions).
+- **Include fully specified objects in Txs**:  When creating programmable transaction blocks, pass complete object references (with versions).
 This reduces object resolution calls by a key server to the Sui Full node.
 - **Avoid unnecessary key retrievals**: Reuse existing encrypted keys whenever possible and rely on the SDK’s internal caching to reduce overhead.
 - **[Advanced] Use `fetchKeys()` for batch decryption**: Call `fetchKeys()` when retrieving multiple decryption keys.
 This groups requests and minimizes interactions with key servers.